 This was clearly reinforced to me during a recent coaching experience.

-During more than 20 years I have been involved in coaching/managing a representative youth track & field team to an annual national championships.
+During more than 20 years I was involved in coaching/managing a representative youth track & field team to an annual national championships.

-The yearly program involves two preparatory weekend live-in camps and a three or four night interstate trip away to the national championships.
-The team travels and is accommodated together under the supervision of the team management.
+The yearly program involved two preparatory weekend live-in camps and a three or four night interstate trip away to the national championships.
+The team travelled and was accommodated together under the supervision of the team management.